kylestetz/CLNDR/README.md

 Underscore is not installed by default.
 This allows you to use whichever templating engine you want to.
 If you want to use the default `template` option with Underscore, just install it as a dependency of your project: `bower install underscore`.

+### Clndr Using Angular

+If you want to integrate clndr into an [angular.js](http://angularjs.org/) site, get started with this directive: [angular-clndr](https://github.com/10KB/angular-clndr).

 Introduction: You Write The Markup